201019-UiPath/Jar-P2/Jars_Project2_Prposal.md

 - In addtion, the three of us plan to continue expanding our knowledge in this domain for the next few weeks so that we can continue to build our robot and provide the end user with the most efficient shopping trip yet!

 ## Why is it important?
 We believe that our robot is something that the general public is ready for.
 Most people are used to having technologies to make starting, working on, and ending various tasks more efficient.
-For example, sharing code via github within a group of software developers or even something as meager as ordering your groceries online and then scheduling a time to pick them up are both made easier through automation.
+For example, sharing code via github within a group of software developers or even something as meager as loading your washing machine and running quick cycle are both made easier through automation.
 Our robot will be a combination of technologies we are already acustom to using in our day-to-day lives.
 The real question should really be: why hasn't it been done yet?

 ### Flow Chart